hubmapconsortium/codex-metadata-converters/converter/README.md

 3. Access to the image directories with images in format.
 Directory name format`cyc001_reg001`, image name format `1_00001_Z001_CH1.tif`.

+If your `experiment.json` version is `1.5` or does not contain `exposureTimes` field, you need to also have `exposure_times.txt` file in the dataset directory.

 The converter is packed into an executable file inside the compiled directory.